 KEY RESEARCH AREAS

-Art and material culture in Britain and #vastearlyAmerica 1607-1830: dress, textiles, and identity
+Art and material culture in Britain and #vastearlyAmerica 1607-1830: dress, textiles, identity, and race

 Replication as research, making, and embodied methods of understanding: eighteenth-century women's dress in North America, Britain and France; Scottish kilts and kilt-making

 Article: Materialising the ‘Gospel of Americanism’: The Exclusionary Interpretation of Twentieth-Century Early American Period Rooms in the Daughters of the American Revolution Museum.
 History: Journal of the Historical Association, Women and History, c.1500-Present (September 2021), https://doi.org/10.1111/1468-229X.13199.

 Book Review: George W. Boudreau and Margaretta Markle Lovell, eds.
 A Material World: Culture, Society, and the Life of Things in Early Anglo-America.Winterthur Portfolio Volume 55, Number 1, Spring 2021, Enslavement and Its Legacies, https://doi.org/10.1086/714679